What are blood clots?

 This table summarises the risk of blood clots for every method of contraception:

 Statistics taken from the following studies 1) Venous thrombosis in users of non-oral hormonal contraception: follow-up study, Denmark 2001-10 & 2) The epidemiology of venous thromboembolism

 Should you be worried about blood clots on the pill?

 - For most women, the increase in the risk of blood clots from hormonal contraceptives doesn’t present a concern.

 - Because blood clots are a much higher risk during pregnancy – four to five times the baseline risk20,21 and even higher in the first 6 weeks after giving birth, the consensus in the medical profession is that taking the combined pill is safer than pregnancy.

-- However, if you have a family history of blood clots or a condition that predisposes you to blood clots (such as sickle cell anaemia, or thrombophilia), it’s really important that your GP knows this before you decide on the best form of contraception.
-Which is why part of your discussion with your GP should always cover your family and medical history.
+- However, if you have a family history of blood clots or a condition that predisposes you to blood clots (such as sickle cell anaemia, or thrombophilia), it’s really important that your healthcare professional knows this before you decide on the best form of contraception.

 What are the signs of a blood clot?